janwilmans/guidelines/README.md

 ## Oh wait, there is more!

-Well there are [more details](guidelines_details.md) but I think if you follow the above guidelines, you are well on your way to writing decent code!
+Well there are [more details](guidelines_details.md) but I think if you follow the above guidelines, you are well on your way to writing good C++ code!
 As you can see the above guidelines are quite bold, like: "do not use reinterpret_cast".
 And I can hear you think "but, sometimes...".